-So, where should it be halted?
-The simple answer is: At the body's optimal maturing point.
+Consider also your clay body's optimal maturing point.
 As a glaze becomes more and more fluid, it begins to react with the body to form an interface of layers of intermediate compositions.
+Vitrified bodies react better.
 The better this interface develops, the stronger and more functional the ware will be.
-So, as you can see, an ideal clay-glaze combination is one where both reach optimal temperature at the same time.
-Remember, also, that optimal body temperature is not always the temperature of highest fired strength.
-It is more likely to be a temperature of compromise between fired strength and resistance to warp in the kiln; a 'window' within which a particular visual effect occurs or simply the lowest practical temperature at which a target strength is achieved.
-So, what is ideal to produce a mature glaze?
-Only you can say but it appears it is important to have some control to optimize a glaze to the body's ideal.
+An ideal clay-glaze combination is one where both reach optimal condition at the same time.
+Remember, also, that optimal body firing temperature is the needed compromise between fired strength, cost and resistance to warp in the kiln.

 |Cone 6||Cone 10|

 What is different?
 Mainly it is the amount of SiO2, B2O3 and Al2O3.
 Notice that the Al2O3 and SiO2 are about one third less for cone 6 than cone 10.
 And that there is much more B2O3 (actually the vast majority of cone 10 glazes have no B2O3 at all).